 - In a separate saucepan, combine all of your cheese ingredients (except the cheddar cheese topping) and cook down over low heat, stirring occasionally.
 Add milk depending on how thick or thin you’d like the cheese sauce.
 We just need to melt everything together, so don’t put the heat on too high.

 - When your pasta is done, drain it completely, then add directly to your cheese sauce and mix that up to make your mac & cheese.
 If adding bacon, dice it up and add it in now.
+(I make my bacon ahead of time so it's ready to just mix it right in)

 - Keep your mac & cheese over very low heat to keep warm.